-When servicing or modifing synths I try to conform to the part of Hippocrates’ oath that states “First, do no harm”.
-Therefore I made a break-out box, instead of drilling holes in the CR-8000 exterior.
-Also I left the original parts in place where possible, should someone want to reverse this mod in the future.
+When servicing or modifing synths I try to conform to Hippocrates’ oath for medical doctors: “First, do no harm”.
+So I made a break-out box, instead of drilling holes in the CR-8000 exterior.
+Also I left the original parts in place on the PCB where possible, should someone want to reverse this mod in the future.

-The break-out box sticks to the metal back plate of the CR-8000 with neodyne magnets.
-The wires are directed through existing vent holes in the back.
+The break-out box sticks to the metal back plate of the CR-8000 with neodyme magnets.
+The wires are routed through existing vent holes in the back.

 The following list is an excerpt from gumielectronics’ extensive CR-8000 modifications.
-The red markings are the ones I chose to use (since there was a limited space on the break-out box) along with my component selections.
-The Snare Drum are my own changes, as some of the suggested changes didn’t make that much diggerence.
+The red markings are the ones I chose to use (since there was limited space on the break-out box) along with my component selections.
+The Snare Drum are my own changes, as some of gumielectronics’ suggested changes didn’t make that much difference.
 C47 is Snappy Pitch, the changes after Q7 is the SD Noise portion boost.

-Snare Drum specifics.
-The original SD sound isn’t available as it is now, it has a bit more noise content.
+Below are Snare Drum specifics.
+The exact original SD sound isn’t available anymore, it now has a bit more noise content.

 Here are a couple of images of the PCB and break-out box internals:

 Bass Drum (green wire and some resistors) and Snare Drum Snappy (yellow wire bridging R34):